 The main difference between PMO which adds to the Shareholder Value and one which does not ultimately is decided during both the planning (decision making) and the monitoring of the project.
 In such projects, Change Management and Performance Management (reporting with scorecards and dashboards) become the most critical components of PMO’s work.

-If such a culture of maximizing value pervades the company, all the decisions of the company from the top management through the middle management to the lowest executive are aimed at value maximization.
+If such a culture of maximizing shareholder value pervades the company, all the decisions of the company from the top management through the middle management to the lowest executive are aimed at value maximization.

 - 10 Critical Elements For Successful Project Management - May 6, 2017